Social media is work for many of us, including me professionally as a marketer and writer.

 Unfortunately, there is a dark side.
 Often, we women face the brunt of online abuse daily to the point where it is normalised.

 I recently received a comment on one of my posts from a stranger who was following my Instagram account, asking me to come on DM.
-When I told him I don’t have time for chats, his reply was a brusque, “Aayiye to sahi!”
+I realized this was a stalker who was not on my friends list, but who’d constantly message me and I’d ignore him.
+When I told him I don’t have time for chats on the same post, his reply was a brusque, “Aayiye to sahi!”

 That was the snapping point for me.
 I blocked this man.

 It’s the same story on all social platforms.
-I’ve received lewd poetry in my inbox, men coming under the garb of offering work opportunities and then nudging to check my favorite alcoholic drink, and invasive video calls on messenger the minute you add them.
+I’ve received lewd poetry in my inbox, men coming under the garb of offering work opportunities and then nudging to check my favourite alcoholic drink, invasive video calls on messenger the minute you add them, and more.

 I am extra cautious of whom I accept on my friend list.
-I have 1000+ pending requests on Facebook alone, and I’m sure 99% of them have nothing to do with writing, or remotely connected to what I do.
-In fact, I think sending unwanted friend requests and messages itself can be the first sign of male privilege and online harassment/abuse.
+In fact, I think sending unwanted friend requests, direct messages or comments on your public posts itself can be the first sign of male privilege and online harassment/abuse.

 Psychology behind abuse

 The abuse stems from insecurity and a sense of the loss of power.
 Online harassment reflects the sheer male entitlement in bringing down women- as if it’s their birthright to put women in their rightful place.
 I am convinced that male abusers behave the way they do because they don’t like to see women have a voice, and least of all, succeed.
 Otherwise, there’s no reason for abusing women online, even with no provocation.
 The abuse makes these men feel powerful and invincible when they get away with it.